|

 conceal themselves behind, the cornfield fence.
 Season

-information had led him to believe the junction was guarded by 100-day troops
+believe the junction was guarded by 100-day troops and some national guards,

-and some national guards, but no regular troops.
-What they met was General
+but no regular troops.
+What they met was General Wallace who quickly ordered

-Wallace who quickly ordered Ricketts troops to advance toward them, concealed behind
+Ricketts troops to advance toward them, concealed behind the cornfield fence.

-the cornfield fence.
-Meanwhile, McCauslands men had stopped at the riverbank
+Meanwhile, McCauslands men had stopped at the

 Wallace

-later described this scene: ""[S]uddenly ... arms were shifted, and,
+later described this scene: ""[S]uddenly

-taking to the double-quick, the [rebel] men raised their battle cry, which,
+... arms were shifted, and, taking to the double-quick, the [rebel] men raised

-sounding across the field and intervening distance, rose to me on the height,
+their battle cry, which, sounding across the field and intervening distance,

-sharper, shriller, and more like the composite yelping of wolves than I had
+rose to me on the height, sharper, shriller, and more like the composite

-ever heard it .. a tempestuous tossing of guidon, waving of banners, and a
+yelping of wolves than I had ever heard it .. a tempestuous tossing of guidon, waving of banners, and a furious trampling of the

-furious trampling of the young corn that flew before them like splashed billows
+young corn that flew before them like splashed billows ... was more exciting -

-... was more exciting - it was really fearful."
-Wallace wondered
+it was really fearful."
+Wallace wondered "whether the coming fire

-"whether the coming fire would 'hush the howling?
+would 'hush the howling?
 Would it stop the rush'?
+Season

 Lew

-Wallace never forgot watching McCausland's battle charge at Monocacy and later
+Wallace never forgot watching McCausland's battle

-wrote of watching as "... across the cornfield through ... binoculars ...
+"... across the cornfield through ... binoculars ... a spectacle I will

-a spectacle I will never forget."
-J. B. Gordon had similar comment re the
+never forget."
+J. B. Gordon had similar comment re the "audacity of

-"audacity of that movement."
-McCausland was then 27 years old.
+that movement."
+McCausland was then 27 years

-riderless horses prancing in the trodden cornfield, and a few mounted officers.
+few riderless horses prancing in the trodden

-After a few moments, the rail to the rear of the cornfield was darkened with
+cornfield, and a few mounted officers.
+After a few moments, the rail to the

-the bodies of the rebels climbing across in retreat, some of the sections
+across in retreat, some of the sections collapsing in their weight.
+Worthington

-terrible sight as an army shocked and frightened a this one was.
-The men
+wrote: "never saw another such terrible sight as an army shocked and

-dragged their muskets by the muzzle and their faces depicted the greatest
+frightened a this one was.
+The men dragged their muskets by the muzzle and

-terror. ...
-They were panic stricken by the deadly ambush into which they were
+their faces depicted the greatest terror. ...
+They were panic stricken by the

-unwittingly led."
-McCausland fell back.
+fell back.
 Season

 July

-10, 1864 - They marched
+10, 1864 - They

-sunstrokes.
+suffer sunstrokes.
 Behind them was Ramseur and H. K. Douglas.
 Season

-was leading, their thirsty mounts were led as they went through Urbana,
+mounts were led as they went through Urbana, Hysttstown

-which was virtually unguarded.
-Near Gaithersburg, McCausland met with a small
+virtually unguarded.
+Near Gaithersburg, McCausland

-group of federals, briefly skirmishing before the federals fled.
-Early ate
+met with a small group of federals, briefly skirmishing before the federals

-supper here.
-(See John T. DeSellum papers, Montgomery County Historical
+fled.
+Early ate supper here.
+(See John T. DeSellum

-Society, Rockville, Maryland for scenes regarding Early.)
-(Season)
+papers, Montgomery County Historical Society, Rockville, Maryland for scenes

 During